irenecolmenar/TwitterWS/README.md

 ## Swagger

-The app will start running at http://localhost:8080/swagger-ui.html
+Swagger documentation can be found at http://localhost:8080/swagger-ui.html

 ## Explore Rest APIs